Chicken, Asparagus & Artichoke Piccata

 - 1 small onion finely diced.

 - 1 1/2 tbsp white wine vinegar

 - 1 tbsp lemon juice

 - 2 tbsp capers

-- Put ½ cup almond flour and ¼ tsp salt and pepper in the zip llc bag and then dredge the chicken until its evenly coated in all sides in the almond flour.
+- Put the almond flour, salt and pepper on a plate and stir to mix.
+Dredge the chicken on both sides until evenly coated in the almond flour.

-- Heat 1 tbsp olive oil in a large frying pan on medium heat.
-Cook the chicken breasts for approximately 3 minutes per side until golden in colour.
+- Heat the olive oil in a large frying pan on medium heat.
+Cook the chicken breasts for approximately 4 minutes per side until golden in colour.
 Remove the chicken from the pan once cooked and set aside.

-- Add in the lemon juice and capers and return the chicken to the pan along with the artichoke hearts.
-Cook for 1 to 2 minutes until everything is warmed through and then sprinkle with parsley before serving.
+- Add in the lemon juice, capers and artichoke hearts and return the chicken to the pan.
+Cook for 3 to 4 minutes until everything is warmed through and then sprinkle with parsley before serving.